abdev2019/Java-Swing-Game-Snake-/README.md

 PUT or PATCH /products/{idProduct}
 ```

-POST Body can contains only the field needed to update
+POST Body can contains only the fields needed to update
 Example:
 ```json
 {